-The financial statements of the Authority are prepared in accordance with generally accepted accounting principles ("GAAP") as applied to governmental units.
+BASIS OF ACCOUNTING - The financial statements of the Authority are prepared in accordance with generally accepted accounting principles ("GAAP") as applied to enterprise activities of governmental units.
 The Governmental Accounting Standards Board ("GASB") is the standard-setting body for governmental accounting and financial reporting.
 The GASB periodically updates its codification of the existing Governmental Accounting and Financial Reporting Standards, which, along with subsequent GASB pronouncements (Statements and Interpretations), constitutes GAAP for governmental units.